datlife/jetson-car/README.md

 * [JetsonHacks](http://www.jetsonhacks.com/) website provides helpful tips and tricks to work with Jetson TK1.
 JetsonHacks nicely simplifies the installation process with many ready-to-use scripts
 * [DuckieTown](http://duckietown.mit.edu), an MIT Course,  is a great place to learn about developing autonomous vehicles.
 * UPenn F1/10 Tutorials give a nice introduction to ROS, Hardware installation, and System Architecture for RC Car.

-### TODO:
-* Create an interface to switch between autonomous/maunual mode. (could it be semi-autonomous? like level 2/3)
-* Apply the advantage of Intel Realsense (IR camera) to better reconigze objects.